 The White House announced investments and actions to put the Bill of Rights and National Institute of Standards and Technology’s (NIST) AI Risk Management Framework (AI RMF 1.0) to the test.
-Tackling AI risk head on, the Biden administration engaged with Alphabet, Anthropic, Microsoft, and OpenAI, with additional focus on the impact of generative AI.
+Tackling AI risk and governance head on, the Biden administration engaged with Alphabet, Anthropic, Microsoft, and OpenAI, with additional focus on the impact of generative AI.
 In addition, the Department of Justice, Federal Trade Commission (FTC), Consumer Financial Protection Bureau (CFPB), and Equal Employment Opportunity Commission established AI principles advocating robust data collection and analysis to mitigate bias and discrimination.

 Conversations with AI leaders show that AI governance is in early days, yet the tsunami is coming, and the impact will be felt in all enterprises.
 Leaders need to be prepared, because they are accountable for how their organization uses AI.
 In the US, 17 states and the District of Columbia have pending legislation around AI as well as AI task forces reviewing their existing laws related to cyberattacks, surveillance, privacy, discrimination, and the potential impacts of AI.
 The time is now for enterprise AI governance to ensure: